Donald Trump rests defense case without taking stand at historic hush money trial

 Hoffinger asked Costello if the email “speaks for itself.”

-“No, not quite.
-There are circumstances about that email, which I would be delighted to tell you,” a beet-red Costello said.
+“No, not quite, because there are surrounding circumstances about that email, which I will be delighted to tell you,” a beet-red Costello said.

 “That’s all right,” Hoffinger said, prompting laughter in the courtroom.
 “Let’s move on to the next one.”